 We will see you back in our office in 2-3 weeks for a scheduled post-operative visit.
 This visit is very important to assess how you are healing.
-We will look at your incision and if healed, remove steri-strips and sutures.
+We will look at your incision, and if healed, remove steri-strips and sutures.
 You will have x-rays taken of your surgery to assess initial progress.
-We will discuss and provide appropriate guidance for your mediation use.
+We will discuss and provide appropriate guidance for your medication use.
 After this visit, we generally schedule a 3 month follow-up visit.

 Anesthesia can cause you to not act like yourself.
 It is normal to feel discouraged, tired or ‘not yourself’ for several days after surgery.
 These feelings may be your body’s natural reaction to the circulation of extra hormones necessary to handle the surge of stress from surgery.
 Although emotional changes are not uncommon, try to stay positive for a healthy recovery.

-It is normal to have pain after any operation?
+It is normal to have pain after any operation.
 The incision area may be very tender.
 This is normal and expected and does not mean that your surgery was unsuccessful or that you will have a slow recovery.
 Pain in the spine or in the arms or legs is not unusual.
 This is often caused by an inflammatory response after surgery.
 For our patients we are using the ERAS protocol which is a revolutionary regimen to help improve patient’s recovery after surgery by limiting their time in the hospital and need for post-operative medications.
 Patients often receive short and possibly long acting medications which is monitored closely by our team.
 Muscle relaxers can also be helpful for pain associated with spasm.
 You will be sent home with a plan for post-operative medications.

 At home, take all of your medications as prescribed.
 Do not exceed any maximum restrictions.
 Ice will help after surgery and we recommend using ice packs over the incision or around areas of pain.
 Make sure you have a barrier between your skin and the ice pack to avoid frost burn and do not leave ice in place for longer than 20 minutes.